TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Introduction

-Recent studies~\citep{zhang2024modality,kim2024monet,hu2025modality} further substantiate this heterogeneity, showing that optimizing all modalities under a single shared objective can induce modality imbalance and lead to insufficient optimization of less dominant branches.
-The increasing strength and heterogeneity of modern backbones further complicate MRS. Specifically, we demonstrate that approximate unlearning in MRS is \emph{not} a uniform optimization problem.
-The influence of deleted data is unevenly distributed across \textit{ranking behavior}, \textit{modality branches}, and \textit{network layers}.
-Based on these observations, we further pinpoint three major bottlenecks in MRS unlearning: \textbf{target-item persistence} in the collaborative graph, \textbf{modality imbalance} among feature branches, and concentrated \textbf{sensitivity} across network layers.
+Recent studies~\citep{zhang2024modality,kim2024monet,hu2025modality} further substantiate this heterogeneity, showing that optimizing all modalities under a shared objective can induce modality imbalance and under-optimize less dominant branches.
+Our diagnostics show that approximate MRS unlearning is likewise not a uniform optimization problem: deleted-data influence appears as persistent target-item exposure in ranking, uneven responses across modality branches, and concentrated sensitivity across model modules.
+These observations identify three corresponding bottlenecks in MRS unlearning: \textbf{target-item persistence}, \textbf{modality imbalance}, and \textbf{module-level sensitivity}.

-To address these challenges, we propose targeted reverse update (\textbf{TRU}), a plug-and-play unlearning framework for effective multimodal recommendation unlearning.
-Instead of applying a blind global reverse update, TRU designs three coordinated interventions across ranking outputs, modality branches, and network layers: a prediction-aware \textit{ranking fusion gate} to suppress collaborative popularity inertia, a representation-level \textit{branch-wise modality scaling} to protect fragile retained features, and a parameter-specific \textit{capacity-aware layer isolation} to localize reverse update to deletion-sensitive modules.
-In this way, TRU decides \textbf{what} to forget aggressively and \textbf{where} to preserve carefully across different architectural levels, rather than treating the whole model as uniformly malleable.
+To address these challenges, we propose targeted reverse update (\textbf{TRU}), a plug-and-play framework for multimodal recommendation unlearning.
+Instead of applying a uniform global reverse update, TRU coordinates three interventions across ranking outputs, modality branches, and parameter groups: a prediction-aware \textit{ranking fusion gate} that suppresses residual target-item influence, \textit{branch-wise modality scaling} that calibrates reverse gradients for heterogeneous branches, and \textit{capacity-aware parameter-group selection} that localizes reverse updates to deletion-sensitive modules.
+TRU therefore determines \textbf{what} to suppress and \textbf{where} to apply the reverse update, respecting component-specific responsiveness.